bakerjd99/jod/README.md

-significantly reduces the size of code at the expense of *readability.* To make casual browsing of JOD code easy, *without building JOD dictionaries*, the directory [`jodijs`](https://github.com/bakerjd99/jod/tree/master/jodijs) contains fully commented JOD source. `jodijs` is not distributed by JAL.
+significantly reduces the size of code at the expense of *readability.* To make casual browsing of JOD code easy, *without building JOD dictionaries*, the directory [`jodijs`](https://github.com/bakerjd99/jod/tree/master/jodijs) contains fully commented JOD source. `jodijs` is not distributed by [Pacman](https://code.jsoftware.com/wiki/Pacman).

 John Baker
 November 15, 2020